Next Millennium Media Inc Terms and Conditions

 D. ASSIGNABILITY – Publisher may not assign the any of its rights or obligations hereunder, for any reason whatsoever.
 Next Millennium may freely assign this Agreement or the Insertion Order(s) without Publisher’s consent.
 Any attempted assignment or transfer in violation of this subsection will be null and void.

-E. SEVERABILITY – If and to the extent any provision of this Agreement or the Insertion Order(s) is held illegal, invalid, or unenforceable in whole or in part under applicable law, such provision or such portion thereof will be ineffective as to the jurisdiction in which it is illegal, invalid, or unenforceable to the extent of its illegality, invalidity, or unenforceability and will be deemed modified to the extent necessary to conform to applicable law so as to give the maximum effect to the intent of the Parties.
+E. SEVERABILITY – If and to the extent any provision of this Agreement, including its attachments and the Insertion Order(s), is held illegal, invalid, or unenforceable in whole or in part under applicable law, such provision or such portion thereof will be ineffective as to the jurisdiction in which it is illegal, invalid, or unenforceable to the extent of its illegality, invalidity, or unenforceability and will be deemed modified to the extent necessary to conform to applicable law so as to give the maximum effect to the intent of the Parties.
 The illegality, invalidity, or unenforceability of such provision in that jurisdiction will not in any way affect the legality, validity, or enforceability of such provision in any other jurisdiction or of any other provision in any jurisdiction.

 F. FORCE MAJEURE – Neither Party shall be responsible for the failure to perform or any delay in performance of any obligation hereunder due to labor disturbances, accidents, fires, floods, telecommunications or Internet failures, strikes, wars, riots, rebellions, blockades, acts of government, governmental requirements and regulations or restrictions imposed by law or any other similar conditions beyond the reasonable control of such party.
 The time for performance of such Party shall be extended by the period of such delay.
 Irrespective of any extension of time, if an event of Force Majeure occurs and its effect continues for a period of thirty (30) days, either Party shall have the right to give to the other a 30-day notice of termination.

 G. PREVAILING LANGUAGE AND LOCATION – The English language version of the Agreement and the Insertion Order(s) shall be controlling in all respects and will prevail in case of any inconsistencies with translated versions, if any.
-Next Millennium makes no representations or warranties that the Site or the Services are appropriate or available for use in all locations.
-Those who access or use the Site or the Services from other jurisdictions do so at their own discretion and liability and are entirely responsible for compliance with all applicable foreign, and local laws and regulations, including, but not limited to, export and import regulations.
+Next Millennium makes no representations or warranties that the Services are appropriate or available for use in all locations.
+Those who access or use the Services from other jurisdictions do so at their own discretion and liability and are entirely responsible for compliance with all applicable foreign, and local laws and regulations, including, but not limited to, export and import regulations.